 Trevor S. Brown graduated from Princeton University in 1970 with a degree in architecture.
 Since 1972, he has worked in commercial real estate and is currently a senior vice president with Cushman & Wakefield in Denver, CO.
 He has been chair of the Advisory Board for the Mary John Goree Scholarship for Las Animas County students at Princeton University since 1980.
 His duties as chair have included interviewing Las Animas County students thinking of applying to Princeton and monitoring the progress of the Goree Scholars in their years at Princeton.
 In addition, he has assisted Mr. Vandermeulen in negotiating the restructuring of the Goree Scholarship at Princeton to permit the creation of the new Mary John Goree Las Animas County Scholarship program.

 John E. Garcia was born and raised in Las Animas County.
 He received degrees from Trinidad State Junior College in Law Enforcement (1970) and Business Administration (1985).
 He worked as Clerk of the Court and District Administrator for the Colorado Judicial Department for 33 years.
-He has served as Municipal Judge for the City of Trinidad since 1984 and Municipal Judge for the City of Aguilar since 2012.
+He served as Municipal Judge for the City of Trinidad from 1984 to 2017.
+He has served ad Municipal Judge for the City of Aguilar since 2012.
 In addition, Mr. Garcia is a member of the Trinidad State Junior College Education Foundation and serves on its scholarship committee.
 He has also been involved with and served as an officer of a number of local community groups.

 Kathleen Griego was born and raised in Las Animas County.
 She attended the University of Colorado, majoring in accounting.
 After returning to Las Animas County, she owned and operated a local fast food franchise for 15 years.
 She is currently a licensed insurance agent and works at her family-owned business, Griego Insurance Agency.
-Ms. Griego is a member of the Trinidad State Junior College Education Foundation where she currently serves as Vice-President of the board.
-She has been and continues to be very involved in various community organizations in Las Animas County.
+Ms. Griego is vice-president of the board of the Trinidad State Junior College Education Foundation.
+She is also a member of the board of trustees of Mt.
+San Rafael Hospital where she currently serves as president of the board.
+Ms. Griego has been and continues to be very involved in various other community organizations in Las Animas County.

 Patricia (Pat) McFarland was raised in Boston, MA, and graduated from Boston College with a Bachelor of Science degree in nursing in 1967.
 She has held several nursing positions in Massachusetts and has taught nursing in a hospital-based nursing program in Cambridge, MA.
 She received her Master of Science degree in public health from University of Massachusetts (Amherst) in 1980.
 After moving to Trinidad, CO in 1981, Pat has assisted her husband with his medical practice.
 She has been involved with and served as an officer in several local community groups and organizations.